-Alyssa Dack is the Research Policy Manager for Duke University Office of Research.
+Alyssa Dack is the Research Policy Manager for the Office for Research & Innovation (OR&I).
 Her affiliation with Duke stretches back to 2006, when she enrolled as an undergraduate and has also included serving with the Office of Government Relations in Duke in D.C., the University’s outpost in the nation’s capital and as the Research & Policy Coordinator for Research Costing & Compliance, focusing on managing policies relating to financial and administrative compliance for Duke University Research Administration.
 Prior to joining Duke’s staff, Alyssa worked as a legislative aide in the Office of Congressman Mike McIntyre (NC-7).
 She holds a B.A. in Public Policy Studies.

 Professor John E. Dolbow came to Duke University from Northwestern University, where he received an MS and PhD in Theoretical and Applied Mechanics.
 During the course of his graduate study, John was a Computational Science Graduate Fellow for the Department of Energy, and he spent a summer working at Los Alamos National Laboratory.
 Dr. Dolbow's research concerns the development of computational methods for nonlinear problems in solid mechanics.
 In particular, he is interested in modeling quasi-static and dynamic fracture of structural components, the evolution of interfaces with nonlinear constitutive laws, and developing models for stimulus-responsive hydrogels.
 A native of New Hampshire, Dr. Dolbow received his Bachelor's Degree in mechanical engineering from the University of New Hampshire.

-The Associate Vice President for Research works closely with Interim Vice President Williams on issues related to sponsored research compliance and research administration support services.
+Christopher Freel, Ph.D., M.B.A., associate vice president for Research & Innovation, works closely with Vice President for Research & Innovation Jennifer Lodge, Ph.D., on issues related to sponsored research compliance and research administration support services.
 This includes the development and implementation of efficient and effective policies and systems to streamline research and promote discovery by removing institutional barriers.

-Chris comes to the Office of Research after several years as the Associate Vice Provost for Research and the former Assistant Dean for Basic Research in the Duke University School of Medicine.
+Freel comes to the Office for Research & Innovation after several years as the Associate Vice Provost for Research and the former Assistant Dean for Basic Research in the Duke University School of Medicine.
 As an administrator, he has concentrated on representing the broad interests and needs of the research community and worked closely with the Research Administration Continuous Improvement (RACI) initiative, a body committed to improving Duke’s research support structure to better serve our faculty and researchers.

-Chris earned an undergraduate degree in biology from Warren Wilson College and completed his doctoral studies in cell and developmental biology at the University of North Carolina at Chapel Hill.
-He conducted his postdoctoral training in the Department of Pharmacology and Cancer Biology at Duke investigating the molecular mechanisms of programmed cell death and has published manuscripts in a number of cancer-related fields.
-Most recently, Chris earned an MBA from Duke's Fuqua School of Business.
+Freel earned an undergraduate degree in biology from Warren Wilson College and completed his doctoral studies in cell and developmental biology at the University of North Carolina at Chapel Hill.
+He conducted his postdoctoral training in the department of Pharmacology and Cancer Biology at Duke, investigating the molecular mechanisms of programmed cell death, and has published manuscripts in a number of cancer-related fields.
+Most recently, Freel earned a Master of Business Administration from Duke's Fuqua School of Business.

-As Associate Vice President, Chris is committed to assuring that the services and resources offered through research administration meet the needs of the research community across Duke’s schools, institutes, and centers.
+As associate vice president, Freel is committed to assuring that the services and resources offered through research administration meet the needs of the research community across Duke schools, institutes and centers.